 Recording timesheets has come a long way in the last decade or so.
-From paper slips filled out at the end of a long, hard day to timesheets we carry around on our phones, recording hours spent working on the spot has become much more manageable with the progress of technology.
+From paper slips filled out at the end of a long, hard day to timesheets we carry around on our phones, recording the working week has become much more manageable with the progress of technology.

-One problem remains, which is getting timetabled hours appropriately recorded.
+One problem remains, however — getting timetabled hours appropriately recorded.

 Why capture hours?

 Start and end times are the most important data points to collect, especially in industries or jobs with variable hours.
 In New Zealand and Australia, it’s legally required to capture accurate records and retain them on file for seven years.
 They differ because New Zealand doesn’t require exact times, whereas Australia does, especially under annualised payment agreements.

 Recording hours based on start and end times serves a larger purpose when payments are conditionally based on the hours worked.
 In particular, capturing fatigue monitoring, including excessive hours worked, holiday hours and correlating work with absenteeism, is essential in order to distinguish these hours from regular hours worked.
 Each condition has its own unique rate of pay, depending on where, in the course of a normal working week, the hours fall.
 In any case, employers need to demonstrate that their employees are getting what their underlying awards outline for them, and that depends on getting employee hours figured correctly.

 Time tracking applications such as TimeFiler can automatically apply those awards based on the employee’s payment agreement.
 So, whatever the employee puts down will be verified against hours worked, day, leave status, overtime, and other employment metrics.